 Best for exploring Japan's rural backroads

-Tohoku, a region whose name means “northeast”, is webbed in immaculate driving roads which carve through its national parks, virgin forests, and the towns and cities still recovering from the 2011 Great East Japan Earthquake.
+Tōhoku, a region whose name means “northeast,” is webbed in immaculate driving roads that carve through its national parks, virgin forests, and the towns and cities still recovering from the 2011 Great East Japan Earthquake.

 Best for meditative magic, secret surf spots and solitude

 It may seem antithetical to embark upon a pilgrimage on four wheels.
-But with 88 individual temples to discover along 745 miles of terrain on the Shikoku Henro (Pilgrimage) – dedicated to the founder of Shingon Buddhism, Kōbō Daishi – you’re going to want all the help you can get.
+But with 88 individual temples to discover along 1200 kilometers of terrain on the Shikoku Henro (Pilgrimage) – dedicated to the founder of Shingon Buddhism, Kōbō Daishi – you’re going to want all the help you can get.

 Best for remote historic sites and isolated beauty

-With limited access to public transport and abounding in lush coastal scenery, a road trip is perfect for exploring Tsushima, the titular island setting the scene for the critically acclaimed 2020 PlayStation game Ghost of Tsushima.
+Limited access to public transport and an abundance of lush coastal scenery make Tsushima perfect for exploring on a road trip.
+The titular island set the scene for the critically acclaimed 2020 PlayStation game Ghost of Tsushima.

-Though only 43 miles north-to-south, the small island bisecting the Korea strait is teeming with natural and manmade wonders: the Kaneda Fortress ruins, the lonely Watatsumi Shrine, islet-littered Aso Bay, and the Korean-style Kankoku Observatory on the island’s northern tip, which, on a clear day, provides views of Busan in South Korea.
+Though only 43 miles (70km) north-to-south, the small island bisecting the Korea Strait is teeming with natural and manmade wonders: the Kaneda Fortress ruins, the lonely Watatsumi Shrine, islet-littered Asō Bay, and the Korean-style Kankoku Observatory on the island’s northern tip, which, on a clear day, provides views of Busan in South Korea.
 Day hikers can summit one of Tsushima's forested peaks, while its rivers and beaches offer plenty of inviting spots to relax along your island drive.